 The Managers' Association of Slovenia

-The Managers' Association of Slovenia is the preeminent managers' association in Slovenia, Why to become a member of MAS? and strives for the protection and progress of the management profession.
+The Managers' Association of Slovenia is the preeminent managers' association in Slovenia and strives for the protection and progress of the management profession.

 The benefits of membership include: